6 signs your UX team is overstretched

 • UX not promoted at the executive level

-• This leads to a vicious cycle: the lack of executive support continues the overall lack of UX resources
+• A vicious cycle: the lack of executive support continues the overall lack of UX resources

 When the UX team is overwhelmed by basic functions, there are additional repercussions: